retiukhina/Exercises_CPP_Lippman_book/Basics/Variables_and_basic_types/README.md

 ## The decltype Type Specifier

-The C++11introduced a second type specifier, `decltype`, which returns the type of its operand.
+The C++11 introduced a second type specifier, `decltype`, which returns the type of its operand.

 The compiler analyzes the expression to determine its type but does not evaluate the expression:
 `decltype(f()) sum = x; `// sum has whatever type f returns

 The way `decltype`handles top-level const and references differs subtly from the way `auto` does.
 When the expression to which we apply decltype is a variable, decltype returns the type of that variable, including top-level const and references:

 `const int ci = 0, &cj = ci;`
 `decltype(ci) x = 0;` // `x` has type `const int`